The menstrual cup has arrived!

 (2) It’s healthier for your body:

 Tampons and pads are designed to absorb, menstrual cups are designed to collect.
 Tampons and pads can contain harmful chemicals such as bleach, chlorine, perfume, lotion and glue.
 These chemicals can interfere with with your body and cause irritation and dryness.
-They can also disturb your natural pH balance and cause problematic inflammations such as bacterial vaginosis or Toxic Shock Syndrome.
+They can also disturb your natural pH balance and cause problematic inflammations such as bacterial vaginosis (which can be treated through purchase of Metronidazole online) or Toxic Shock Syndrome.
 Menstrual cups are made with silicone, which is natural, anti-bacterial and super hygienic.

 (3) Making things simpler: